 Read the full TicWatch Pro 3 review

-Wait, what is a three year old Apple Watch doing on this list we hear you cry?
+Wait, what is a four-year-old Apple Watch doing on this list we hear you cry?
 The Apple Watch 3 may not be the best piece of wristwear from the iPhone company, but it is the cheapest you can buy right now.

-The design is looking a little dated when compared to the Apple Watch 6 above - or the Apple Watch 4 and Apple Watch 5 - but it's still a gorgeous piece of wristwear with a lot of the tech you'd want.
+The design is looking a little dated when compared to the Apple Watch 6 above - or the Apple Watch 4 and Apple Watch 5 - but it's still a gorgeous piece of wristwear with a lot of the tech you'd want, and we remain impressed by the screen.

-It's also able to upgrade to the latest watchOS 7 software as well, making this a great addition to your Apple collection of gadgets.
+It's also able to upgrade to the latest watchOS 8 software, making this a great addition to your Apple collection of gadgets.
 It isn't for you if you don't have an iPhone, but if you're after a cheaper smartwatch this may be perfect.

 Read the full Apple Watch 3 review